hezht3/hezht3/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🎓 Studying Genetic Epidemiology at Johns Hopkins University Bloomberg School of Public Health.
-- 📚 Interested in research on chronic conditions and aging.
+- 📚 Interested in statistical human genetics, genetic epidemiology, risk prediction, and causal inference.
 - 🌱 Learning more about statistical models, data analysis, and epidemiologic study design.
 - 🙋‍♂️ Looking for research opportunities.